 Each box meets the federal nutritional standards for seniors aged 60 and older to thrive.
 The contents are selected from a USDA-mandated list for seniors to use to make a meal.
 Food Bank staff regularly survey participants to find ways to improve the items selected for the senior boxes.

-Learn more about the CSFP/Senior Box program.
+Read our FAQ to learn more about the CSFP/Senior Box program.

 “Closed” sites are restricted to residents of the CSFP local distribution site.
 If you are a resident of one of the following local distribution sites, you can pick up your box there if you qualify.